hannah68/cs-lists/README.md

 ## Extension - Binary Search Trees

-A tree is a collection of nodes connected by some edges.
-It is a non linear data structure.
+A tree is a collection of nodes connected by references ([edges](https://mathinsight.org/definition/network_edge), in maths terms).

 Figure 4 shows that we have been working with a tree data structure since day 1 of this course!